Harrisburg Medical Malpractice Lawyers & Attorneys

 - Medication Errors: Mistakes in drug doses, improper medications, or failing to account for drug interactions result in nearly 1 million medication errors every year.

 For more information, be sure to check out our medical malpractice videos on our YouTube channel.

 Do I Have a Case?
 How Do I File in Harrisburg?

-The best way to determine if you have a viable medical malpractice claim in Harrisburg is to consult an experienced medical malpractice lawyer like the attorneys at Lowenthal Abrams.
+The best way to determine if you have a viable medical malpractice claim in Harrisburg is to consult an experienced medical malpractice lawyer like the attorneys at Lowenthal & Abrams, Injury Attorneys.
 Medical malpractice can range from medical and surgical errors to misdiagnoses or medication errors.
 While sometimes it may be obvious that you have been seriously injured by medical negligence, it can still be difficult to know where to turn and who will be on your side.
 We provide free consultations and can help you evaluate your case; work with medical professionals to help prove a breach of the standard of care, causation, and damages; prove your full economic and non-economic damages; negotiate with insurance adjusters; make sure your suit is filed within the statute of limitations; and bring your case to court.